 Everything changed for me when I traveled to Amsterdam in June 2016.
 There I stumbled upon Café Winkle, a well-known cafe tucked away in the Jordaan neighborhood, and their amazing apple pie.

-The Dutch call it “appeltaart.”
-It is Holland’s magnificent national pastry, and it is truly amazing.
+The Dutch call it “appeltaart”, but I refer to it Dutch apple pie It is Holland’s magnificent national pastry, and it is truly amazing.
 At first, I thought maybe it tasted so good because it was the first thing I ate after a long, 13-hour flight from San Francisco.
 Maybe is was so good because it made my kids briefly stop complaining about how exhausted they were, despite sleeping more on the plane than my husband or I. Maybe it was so good simply because we were on vacation.
 But I was wrong, and I went back several days later before leaving Amsterdam and had it again, for breakfast, to confirm.
 The deliciousness was confirmed.
 It is like no other apple pie I had ever had.
 It is, in fact, the “apple pie” I had been dreaming about my whole life.

 In the Netherlands, the apple pie looks (and tastes) almost like a cake.
 It’s baked in a spring-form pan and the pastry is sweet with a French sablé-like texture.
 The crust, instead of being rolled, is pressed into the bottom and the sides of the pan.
 Firm and soft apples are used so that the pie keeps its shape and the apple pieces are still clearly visible when a piece is cut off.
 The filling is flavored with raisins, spices, lemon juice and sometimes nuts and liqueur.
 The top can be a lattice top or be a crumble-like.
 It’s usually eaten cold or room temperature, and almost always served with fresh whipped cream on top.